tshepang/blog/content/Death Proof (2008).md

 categories = ['movies']
 +++

-Kurt Russel gives a good performance, and I don\'t remember enjoying any of his others.
+Kurt Russel gives a good performance, and I don't remember enjoying any of his others.
 Quentin Tarantino reprises the style he used so well in [Pulp Fiction][]: lengthy and pointless dialogues that mostly do nothing to serve the story (and deliberately so I suspect), but nevertheless